ShihoraAryan/Simple-Code/README.md

 # Simple-Code
-In This Repository Simple Code Of C , Java  and Python Language
+In This Repository Simple Code Of C , Java  and Python Language.